ramonechen/Face-Recognizer/README.md

 ### What is this?
 A fun web application that can read one or more faces and pinpoint them with high accuracy on any number of subsequent test images.
 Uses a [Next.js](https://nextjs.org/) frontend and a [Spring Boot](https://spring.io/projects/spring-boot) backend.

 Currently, the web interface only allows one target face and one test image to be uploaded but I'm working on that.
-I'm hoping that in the near future, I'll be able to deploy this app on an actual website.

 ### How do I use it?
 After following setup instructions in the [Dependencies & Setup](#dependencies--setup) section, then with the Next.js and Spring Boot servers running: